 Again, this complements the idea of having more energy and motivation.
-Cannabis clouds your mind, your judgement, your thoughts.
+Cannabis clouds your mind, your judgement, and your thoughts.
 It can rob you of mindfulness.
 It can make your thoughts feel sluggish and slow, stopping you from being able to properly focus on anything.

-Long term, chronic use can be akin to brain damage.
-Long term, chronic cannabis users may never fully regain their natural cognitive health.
+Long-term, chronic use can be akin to brain damage.
+Long-term, chronic cannabis users may never fully regain their natural cognitive health.
 However, in quitting, anyone can make a decent amount of progress, even if it’s not complete.
 You will find your mind clearing quite quickly as one of the main benefits of quitting cannabis.
 You will be more able to properly focus on anything and everything, being fully present possibly for the first time in years.

 I mentioned above that cannabis use can impair your memory.
-This includes your working memory and long term memory.
-As with focus and mental clarity, this may never fully go away after chronic, long term use.
+This includes your working memory and long-term memory.
+As with focus and mental clarity, this may never fully go away after chronic, long-term use.
 However, some improvement is always inevitable.

 Your ability to perform tasks will improve as a result of your working memory improving when you quit cannabis.
 You will be able to retain information more easily.
-Think about things like remembering a shopping list, remembering to do a certain task – putting your washing on, taking the bins out, and so on – and to function well in a workplace or social environment.
+Think about things like remembering a shopping list, remembering to do a certain task – putting your washing on, taking the bins out, and so on – and functioning well in a workplace or social environment.
 Your ability to simply follow the thread of a conversation will also improve greatly.

-Long term memory improvements are their own reward.
-However, improved long term memory has been linked with a decreased risk of neurodegenerative diseases like dementia, Parkinson’s, and Alzheimer’s.
+Long-term memory improvements are their own reward.
+However, improved long-term memory has been linked with a decreased risk of neurodegenerative diseases like dementia, Parkinson’s, and Alzheimer’s.

 Improved mental health and wellbeing

 We have already seen that depression, anxiety, and paranoia are common when using cannabis.
-Reversing these symptoms can be one of the biggest benefits of quitting the weed.
+Reversing these symptoms can be one of the biggest benefits of quitting weed.
 You will likely find yourself naturally adopting a more positive, balanced mindset.
 The paranoia that cannabis breeds should fall away.
 Sleep patterns will improve, giving you more energy.
 Anxiety should diminish, too.